 More information on the D2N2 key sectors can be found by clicking on the links below:

-Revised guidance (version 4) has now been issued on ERDF Priority Axis 4 Low Carbon as a result of changes to the ERDF Operational Programme.
-This guidance increases the number of activities which can be funded through PA4 with the aim of incentivising further activity.
+Revised guidance (version 4) has been issued for ERDF Priority Axis 4 as a result of changes to the ERDF Operational Programme.
+The revison increases the number of activities which can be funded through PA4 with the aim of incentivising further activity.
 The changes can be summarised as follows:

 Investment Priority 4a